Teddy Perkins: Reception

 The character of Teddy Perkins, and Glover's portrayal of him, was praised by critics.
 Junkee wrote that "Glover's frighteningly inhuman make-up is an eerie metaphor for the destructive effects of American racism".
 The Huffington Post called him a "tormented, broken man".
 Director Steven Soderbergh called the episode the "most beautifully photographed half hour of TV" he had ever seen, adding that it was "COMPLETELY BANANAS".
 The A.V.
 Club said that Atlanta has "never felt more dangerous" than in "Teddy Perkins".
 The New York Times praised the episode's deconstruction of classic horror movie tropes, while Junkee lauded it as a "self-contained psychological horror flick", noting themes of child abuse and toxic masculinity.
 IndieWire said that the episode "might have been the most horrific Atlanta episode to date", and said that the "sense of complacency and safety" from the previous week's more humorous "Barbershop" was "torn away".
 It also called the soft-boiled ostrich egg scene "perhaps one of the most disturbing sequences in the entire series".

 "Teddy Perkins" was ranked #1 on Time's list of the "Top 10 Best TV Episodes of 2018".
 "Teddy Perkins" was also on The Washington Post's list of "The 10 Best TV Episodes of 2018".
+In 2024, Rolling Stone listed it as the 10th best TV episode of all time.

 The episode received 0.776 million viewers in its initial airing, with a 0.4 rating in the 18–49 demographic.
 With DVR viewership, the ratings increased to 1.77 million viewers.